 Due to Marcel Tabuteau’s profound influence on classical music performance in America during the twentieth century (and beyond), there has been much written about him and his ‘Method.’
-Below are videos and websites that refer to various aspects of Tabuteau and his teaching.
+Below are links to videos and websites that refer to various aspects of Tabuteau and/or his teaching.
 Click where indicated for access.
+Their inclusion on this website is for access purposes and does not necessarily imply endorsement of content by our Editorial Board.
 If there are other Tabuteau-related sites that you believe should be added here, please click Submissions so we may update the list.

 31:19 through 54:02

 1:14:12 through 1:18:04

 In the second video, Heger discusses reed-making in the ‘American Tradition’ as established by Tabuteau and his colleagues in the Philadelphia Orchestra.

 Bassoonist, Terry Elwell, uses numbers, as did Tabuteau, to teach his method of musical phrasing.
 Tabuteau is referenced at 2:07.

 This video is an interview of clarinetist Stanley Drucker by Mitchell Estrin.
 Drucker was a student in Tabuteau’s wind ensemble classes at the Curtis Institute in the early 1940s.
 References to Tabuteau begin at 10:06.